snadrus/nodb/README.md

   * Object copying isn't light & neither is GROUPBY & ORDERBY.

 Design: (the first?)
 100% Go SQL engine
-  External libs for SQL parsing and interface{} evaluating.
+  Go libs for SQL parsing and interface{} evaluating.
   Native GoLang libs for all else: reflect, sort, template (functions)
   Process:
   - Rich "Rows" are formed of all joined, renamed, calculated data for a source row